adjierizqann/xiapi/README.md

 curl http://localhost:5000/api/products
 ```

+---

+### 🤖 Built with AI Assistance

+This project, **Xiapi Commerce**, was created as part of a personal learning and development exercise.
+The initial scaffolding and boilerplate were generated with the help of **OpenAI Codex / ChatGPT (GPT-5)** to accelerate setup and code structure.

+All subsequent customization, styling, and integration (UI polish, deployment, and logic fixes) were manually implemented and reviewed by **Muhammad Rizqan Nur Adjie Adzani (@adjierizqann)**.

+> ⚡ AI was used as a coding assistant — not as an author.
+> The goal was to learn, refine, and adapt AI-assisted code into a fully functional, educational project.

 ## License

 This project is provided as a starter template.
 Adapt and extend it to fit your brand and business logic.